The Human-Animal Bond

 The Impact of Pet Loss on the Human-Animal Bond

-Regardless, it is important that during this difficult time, the child’s feelings are validated by friends, family, and teachers who take the time to listen and understand.
 The loss of a pet may also interfere with the child’s performance in school.
-Teachers are encouraged to model compassion (such as letting the child know it’s OK they’re feeling this way), report any behavioural changes to the school counselor and the child’s parents, and help the child express their feelings through creative mediums.
+Teachers are encouraged to model compassion (such as letting the child know it’s OK they’re feeling this way), report any behavioural changes to the school counselor and the child’s parents, and help the child express their feelings through healthy mediums.

 Learn more about the human-animal bond